-Dr. Bruce Appel Lab (Research on neural development, myelination, stem cells "Genetic Basis of Childhood Neurological Disorders".
-We investigate how the nervous system is formed during development with the expectation that this will help us better understand the basis of neurological diseases that affect children and lead to better treatments of those conditions.
+Dr. Bruce Appel Lab We investigate how the nervous system is formed during development with the expectation that this will help us better understand the basis of neurological diseases that affect children and lead to better treatments of those conditions.
 Our primary focus is on formation of myelin, which functions as insulation on nerves.
-Defects in myelination result in devestating disorders called leukodystrophies and are also implicated in brain injury resulting from premature birth and neuropsychiatric disorders such as autism.
-We use zebrafish as a model systm because the small size, transparency and external development of the embryos permit us to directly observe behaviors of neural cells using time-lapse photomicroscopy.
-To discover the genes necessary for neural development, which might be targets for regenerative therapies, we screen for mutations that cause defective nervous system development.
-Our current studies are advancing knowledge of mechanisms that maintain neural stem cells and direct myelination. our work is enhanced by productive collaborations and interactions with pediatric neurologists, oncologists and human geneticists.
+Defects in myelination result in devastating disorders called leukodystrophies and also are implicated in brain injury resulting from premature birth and neuropsychiatric disorders such as autism.
+We use zebrafish as a model system because the small size, transparency and external development of the embryos permit us to directly observe behaviors of neural cells using time-lapse photomicroscopy.
+Our current studies are advancing knowledge of mechanisms that maintain neural stem cells and direct myelination.
+Our work is enhanced by productive collaborations and interactions with pediatric neurologists and human geneticists.

 Dr. Santos Franco Lab (Research on neural development) The cerebral cortex is the control center of most of our higher-level brain functions, including thought, language, memory and emotion.
 During cortical development, billions of neurons must be precisely specified and assembled into the intricate circuits that underlie these complex tasks.
 Disruption of this process is associated with many devastating human neurological disorders, including epilepsy, schizophrenia, autism and mental retardation.
 The long-term goal of my lab is to define the cellular and molecular mechanisms that control development of neural circuits in the cerebral cortex and to understand how defects in this process lead to brain dysfunction.